All's Well That Ends Well Death Quotes

-He hath abandoned his physicians, madam; under whose
+He hath abandoned his physicians, madam,

 Okay.
 Not only has Bertram's father died when the play opens, but we also find out that the king of France is on his death bed.
 Way to set a dark tone for the entire play, Shakespeare.

-This young gentlewoman had a father,--O, that
+This young gentlewoman had a father—O,

 Another dead dad?
 You've got to be kidding, right?
 Here, we learn that Helen has also lost a father.
 Not only that, but he was the only guy in the world who could have cured the king's mysterious illness.